 One of the biggest pitfalls of VPS hosting is having to manage your entire server environment by yourself.
 If your virtual server is not configured and maintained well, you may face serious security risks and performance loss.
 Managed VPS hosting services have appeared on the market as a viable solution to this problem.
 You can think of it as an enhanced alternative of VPS hosting, that comes with full technical support.

 Managed VPS is still a new thing on the market, however more and more hosting providers offer it to their customers.
-For instance, at Hostinger, we aim to provide a fully managed hosting environment with all of our business hosting plans.
+For instance, at Hostinger, we aim to provide a fully managed hosting environment with all of our cloud hosting plans.
 We get your server up and running according to your needs, handle server uptime and monitoring, take care of backups and caching, and provide a 24/7 dedicated support for all of our managed VPS customers.

 All in all, what is VPS hosting?